 Yesterday, we posted Part I of our interview with Jessica Klein, the author of the book The Goat’s Guide: The Complete Step-by-Step Guide To Preparing for the California Bar Exam On Your Own (affiliate link).
-She also has a blog called “Be A Goat” which is dedicated to helping those preparing for the California bar exam.

 Today she is back to share more about self-studying for the California bar.